Use the Edit – Find function located in the browser to search within this document.

 There are also classes of coverage for surviving spouses and family members of deceased employees and retirees, and employees on certain types of leaves of absence.

-For employees on an approved leaves of absence, their contribution rate will not change.
+For employees on an approved leaves of absence (LOA), the following will apply:

 In addition, a marriage between two ExxonMobil employees does not allow enrollment or cancellation in any of the ExxonMobil health plans.
 In order to change your coverage you need to wait until you experience a change in status that allows coverage changes or annual enrollment.